code-env/Framer-ground/README.md

 ### Future plans

 I was very excited to develop this project, it's a great pleasure for me to be working on this, I intend to continue and add more and more components and for other like me back then to add micro animations to their website.

+### For contributions

+Visit our [contributing guide](https://ground.bossadizenith.me/docs/contributing) to learn how to contribute. _So easy_ that you just run a command to get started.